byoda/byoda-python/README.md

     https://$MEMBER_ADDR_FQDN/api/v1/data/service-$SERVICE_ADDR_ID \
     --data '{"query": "query {person {given_name additional_names family_name email homepage_url avatar_url}}"}' | jq .
 ```
 It will take a while for the address book service to retrieve your data from your pod and make it available from its search API.
 The address book service queries a pod every 10 seconds so, the exact time depends on how many people have joined the service.
-In the mean time, you can call the search API to find the member_id of my email address: steven@byoda.org
+In the meantime, you can call the search API to find the member_id of my email address: steven@byoda.org
 ```
 curl -s --cacert $ROOT_CA --cert $MEMBER_ADDR_CERT --key $MEMBER_ADDR_KEY --pass $PASSPHRASE \
 	https://service.service-$SERVICE_ADDR_ID.byoda.net/api/v1/service/search/steven@byoda.org  | jq .